kdlong/SMP_18_001_CWR/questions.md

   Weird, why not?
   Please motivate.

-**ADDRESSED" They are not included in the signal, as this essentially defines the tZq process.
-Added clarification.**
+**ADDRESSED: They are treated as background as part of the  tZq process.
+This has been clarified.**

 l.91: why does one need to merge different jet multiplicities?

-**ADDRESSED: For modeling of the n_jet kinematics, having the n+1_jet process at ME-level is always preferable.**
+**ADDRESSED: Having a ME description of the n+1j process is always preferable for a description of n-jet kinematics**

 l.96:, how can the diagrams in Fig.1 (a) and (b) interfere, they have a different final state.